VladStoyanoff/WaveConverter/README.md

 A brain wave captured and plotted through the whole circuit should look similar or identical to the following plot:

 ![Brain_Measurement](https://github.com/VladStoyanoff/Wave_Converter/blob/main/Screenshots/Brain_Measurement.png)

+The main program for reading and translating the code in letters and words can be found in the programs folder.

 # Circuit Debugging